Rajveersoni9/pharmaintel-agentic-ai/README.md

-  # Enterprise SaaS Interface Design
+  # pharmaintel-agentic-ai

-  This is a code bundle for Enterprise SaaS Interface Design.
-The original project is available at https://www.figma.com/design/EeKjNgrHjoQ9LQJTIWGd86/Enterprise-SaaS-Interface-Design.
+  This is a code bundle for pharmaintel-agentic-ai.
+The original project is available at https://www.figma.com/design/EeKjNgrHjoQ9LQJTIWGd86/Enterprise-SaaS-Interface-Desig.

   ## Running the code